 Trek to Namche

 Namche traditionally served as a trading post along the route linking the salt lakes of Tibet with the agricultural lowlands of the Kathmandu Valley.
 Today it is poised at a confluence of trekking trails, and Namche's economy is now predominately based on tourism.
-However, it maintains a rural mountain charm as its growth is constrained by its geographical limits.

 We settle into our charming lodge for the next two nights and take our time acclimating to the thin mountain air.